Disney’s Animal Kingdom Quick Service Dining Guide

 Up in Africa, close to the Kilimanjaro Safaris entrance, you’ll come across the popular Harambe Fruit Market.

-I wish there were more quick service dining areas like this in the other parks.
-There’s always a nice variety of fresh grab-and-go fruits and snacks.
+I wish there were more quick-service dining areas like this in the other parks.
+However, there’s always a nice variety of fresh grab-and-go fruits and snacks.

 You can also get one of those tasty Mickey pretzels here as well.